cedudley18/dataviz_finaltopic/updates.md

 # April 18 beginning of class

   I have a good template for a shiny dashboard and fixed my plotly so you only have one variable labeled.

+# April 18 end of class

+  Added a caption to my table in shiny.
+Working to add another variable to my model and my app that shows  whether a team played back to back games.
+I want to eventually color the points that are the second game of a back to back series.